Get in touch: hello@totalbalance.com.au

 KEYNOTE SPEAKING MELBOURNE

-Combining psychology research, therapy techniques, mindfulness tools and a series of practical exercises, this workshop will help you to reframe limiting beliefs, free yourself from old patterns of thinking and behaving, overcome imposter syndrome, build courage and resilience and discover a greater sense of self-belief.
+Combining psychology research, mindfulness tools, therapy techniques and a series of practical exercises, this series of workshops will help you to discover a greater sense of self-awareness and your authentic style of leadership.
+Embrace your innate strengths, improve your communication style, overcome imposter syndrome, build courage and resilience and discover a greater sense of self-belief.

 • Connect with your ‘confident self’